lesterholsterr/stockle/README.md

 Check it out at https://playstockle.com.

 *Currently down for maintenance.
-Hoping to have a stable release by June 16th, 2024.
+Hoping to have a stable release by Halloween.

 ### Deployment